exponea/exponea-react-native-sdk/documentation/PUSH_IOS.md

 [Exponea web app push notification configuration](./APNS.md) guide contains screenshots showing where the data is located.

 ## 5. Authorizing for receiving push notifications
 You'll need a special permission for notifications visible to the user.
-To request it, call `Exponea.requestIosPushAuthorization()`.
+To request it, call `Exponea.requestIosPushAuthorization()` from **javascript**.
 ``` typescript
 Exponea.requestIosPushAuthorization()
 .then(accepted => {